AR-2910/DevOps/Github Actions/README.md

 ## Projects

 1. **Python Github Hosted Pipeline**: A workflow to automate the testing process for a Python application.
 It checks out the code, sets up the Python environment, installs dependencies, and runs tests using pytest.
 2. **Docker Self Hosted Pipeline**: A workflow to automate Dockerized app deployment using GitHub Actions with self-hosted runners.
-Checkout code, build, push Docker image and deploy to server.
+Checkout code, build Docker image and push Docker image to Docker Hub.

 ## Advantages of GitHub Actions